Operation: Düsseldorf

 Serial: X9917

-Code: BY-N
+Code: BY:N

 Base: RAF Pershore, Worcestershire

-Location: Nr Venlo, Netherlands
+Location: Near Venlo, Netherlands

-Pilot: P/O. John Leslie Dowdeswell 122995 (903235) RAFVR PoW No: 595 Camp: Stalag Luft Sagan and Belaria (L3)
+Pilot: Plt Off.
+John Leslie Dowdeswell 122995 RAFVR PoW No: 595 * (1)

-W/Op/Air/Gnr: Sgt.
-G.C.
-Maddams 1250404 RAFVR PoW No: 25161 Camp: Stalag Lamsdorf (344)
+WOp/Air Gnr: Sgt.
+Geoffrey Charles Maddams 1250404 RAFVR PoW No: 25161 ***

-W/Op/Air/Gnr: Sgt.
-E.E.
-Brocklehurst 1050065 RAFVR PoW No: 25162 Camp: Stalag Lamsdorf (344)
+WOp/Air Gnr: Sgt.
+Edward Edgar Brocklehurst 1050065 RAFVR PoW No: 25162 ***

 REASON FOR LOSS:

 Taking off at 23:22 hrs from RAF Pershore, Worcestershire to take part on the first bombing mission where more than 100 Lancasters would participate.
 Many were made up with aircraft from the training units, which, resulted in very high losses.
-The OTU’s losing some 16 aircraft (1) during the night.
+The OTU’s losing some 16 aircraft during the night.

 The night was described as clear with a bright moon which assisted the Luftwaffe night fighters even though six sorties of Blenheims from 2 Group attacking their bases over a two hour period were sent to assist the operation.